Experience the Best of the Holy City with these Top Things to do in Jerusalem

 Dome of the Rock

-The highlight of Temple Mount is Al Aqsa Mosque which is the iconic gold-domed structure that is seen in so many photographs of Jerusalem.
-It is a UNESCO World Heritage site.
+The highlight of these grounds is the Dome of the Rock which is the iconic gold-domed structure that is seen in so many photographs of Jerusalem.
+It is an Islamic Shrine that is part of the grounds of Al Aqsa Mosque and it is a UNESCO World Heritage site.
 The architecture and mosaic patterns are modelled after Byzantine churches and Palaces and the bright colours really make it stand out and shine, especially in the sun.
 It’s absolutely beautiful and a visit here is one of the top things to do in Jerusalem.
+However, note that non-Muslims are not allowed to enter.

 The Western Wall